top of page

 The verb 'constitute' has its etymological origins in the Latin word 'constituere,' which is a compound of 'con-' and 'statuere.'
 'Con-' in Latin denotes 'together,' and 'statuere' means 'to set' or 'to establish.'
 Therefore, 'constituere' essentially means 'to set together' or 'to establish by combining.'
 This etymology accurately reflects the meaning of 'constitute' as a verb used to form, establish, or compose something, often by combining various elements or parts to create a whole.
 It conveys the idea of bringing together distinct components to establish or compose a unified entity, echoing the concept of setting and establishing that is inherent in its Latin roots.

-Quiz: Find the meaning of constitute
+Find the correct meaning of the verb constitute:

 Try Again!